 - ‘Face masks’ are considered personal protective equipment (PPE) and must be worn in health and social care settings.
 This means they must meet higher health standards.

 Where face coverings are required by law

-Face coverings should be worn by patients and visitors across all healthcare settings, providing it is tolerated and is not detrimental to their medical or care needs.
+Face coverings should continue to be worn by patients and visitors across all healthcare settings, providing it’s tolerated and is not detrimental to their medical or care needs.
 They should also be worn in care homes to protect residents.

 In Scotland, most people are required by law to wear a face covering in many indoor settings, as well as on public transport and in taxis.

 - they can maintain a 1-metre distance from others, or

 - they’re physically separated – for example, by clear partitions.